Francis Schlatter: Biography

 On the night of November 13, 1895, he suddenly disappeared, leaving behind him a note in which he said that his mission was ended.
-Then, in 1897 news came out of Mexico that the healer's bones and possessions had been found on a mountainside in the Sierra Madre.
+Then, in 1897 news came out of Mexico that the healer's skeleton and possessions had been found on a mountainside in the Sierra Madre.
+According to its supposed discoverers, the skeleton was completely intact and standing upright, which has struck a recent biographer as extremely unlikely.

 At the same time, a New Mexico woman named Ada Morley published a book called The Life of the Harp in the Hand of the Harper which told of the healer's three-month retreat on her ranch in Datil, New Mexico, after his disappearance from Denver.
 The book, which carried the title the healer gave it, also contained a first-person description of his two-year pilgrimage, which he believed held the same significance for mankind as Christ's forty days in the wilderness.
-On departing the Morley ranch, Schlatter told Morley that God intended to establish New Jerusalem in the Datil Mountains, and the healer promised to return at that time.
-In the wake of the healer's death, several men claiming to be Francis Schlatter made headlines around the country in 1909, 1916, and 1922.
+On departing the Morley ranch, Schlatter told Morley that God intended to establish New Jerusalem in the Datil Mountains, and the healer promised to return by 1899.